 Mostly, food allergens in dogs are caused by beef and dairy.
 However. if you suspect your dog has allergies, ask the vet to check on them on a careful food trial to determine which food they are allergic to.

 In a rare case, if your dog is sensitive to grain, you should look for high-quality grain-free dog food.
-Certainly, your vet can be a great resource to ask.
+And you should check with your vet if you have questions to ask about food allergies for your pets.